Becoming an Independent Film Producer

 Many of my readers here at Video Production Tips tell me they have ambitions to become an independent video maker and enter their works in film festivals.

 Great plan.
-Not only are you guaranteed tons of fun but you have the opportunity to nourish your artistic and emotional passions while leaving an enduring mark of influence upon the world.
+Not only are you guaranteed tons of interesting experiences, but you have the opportunity to nourish your artistic and emotional passions while leaving an enduring mark of influence upon the world.

 DRIVEN BY PASSION